Welcome to the JavaGo Library

 instead they should share memory by communicating.
 This library brings this philosophy to Java by

-statements along with channels, wait groups, and
+implementing the go and select statements along with channels, wait groups, and

 the entire sync package.